-First wrap the existing occupied house in an airtight and waterproof membrane that is UV resistant (Pro Clima DA).
+First wrap the existing occupied house in an airtight and waterproof membrane that is UV resistant (INTELLO X).
 It protects the house during construction and provides airtightness and vapor control inboard of the new insulation layer, right where you want it.
 Next, outboard of the cellulose install a waterproof, airtight, and vapor open membrane (Pro Clima SOLITEX Mento Plus).
 These membranes, along with Pro Clima tapes and gaskets form a complete system that assures the highest possible drying reserves for the wall by using the right membranes in the correct locations.
 The drier a wall stays and the faster it can dry when something does happen (construction is never perfect), the safer and longer-lasting the construction.
 Below is a detailed description of Jesper's process, written by the the builder himself.

 By Jesper Kruse:

 Since the old Brosco windows on the south side of our house needed to be replaced, and we wanted to upgrade the envelope too, we decided to replace them with some very sexy, triple-pane Ecliptica windows from Denmark, as well as to add 10” of cellulose insulation to the exterior of the wall existing walls.
 We planned to start by retrofitting one wall first, then come up with a good system and do a different wall each year.
 But after doing the first wall, we decided the next step would be to do the remaining three walls all at once, mostly because the sheetrock dust settles everywhere, which is problematic, especially in an occupied house with an open design.